dipeshpandit12/dipeshpandit12/README.md

 ### Hi there 👋

-🔭 I’m currently working on a React.js project.
+🔭 I’m currently working on a Full Stack & AI project.
 - 🌱 I’m currently learning to become a Full stack developer.
-- 👯 I’m looking to collaborate on web development projects.
+- 👯 I’m looking to collaborate on web development and AI projects.
 - 💬 Feel free to message me.
-- 📫 How to reach me: fill the contact form
+- 📫 How to reach me: You can email me.